BenPope95/scaffold-eth-substreams-challenge/README.md

 - The module returns: `Result<Transfers, substreams::errors::Error>`.
   > map_modules always return [Result Types](https://doc.rust-lang.org/rust-by-example/error/result.html).
 - `token_meta` is a helper that makes RPC calls to fetch token `name` and `symbol`.
-  > Take a look at rpc.rs if you're curious about how RPC calls work.
+  > Take a look at rpc.rs if you’re curious about how RPC calls work.
 - The `Transfer` protobuf is instantiated for you with `name` and `symbol` populated from `token_meta`.
 In the `address` field `Hex::Encode()` is provided to conveinently convert the address (most likely a `Vec<u8>`) to a hexadecimal string.
 - The `Transfers` protobuf (what the module returns) has also been instantiated.
 - At the top of file we have imported the `TransferEvent` type for you to use.